1 Hour / 1 CE

 This on-demand professional training program on Artificial Intelligence and Mental Health is presented by Eduardo Bunge, PhD, and Nicholas Jacobson, PhD.

-• -Parenting with AI: Dr. Eduardo Bunge shares insights on how AI-powered tools are enhancing Parent Management Training (PMT) to support caregivers in addressing behavioral challenges.
+This program is an engaging exploration of how Artificial Intelligence (AI) is transforming mental health care and parenting interventions.
+Dr. Nicolas Jacobson presents his latest research findings on AI-driven innovations for treating depression, anxiety, and eating disorders.
+Dr. Eduardo Bunge shares insights on how AI-powered tools are enhancing Parent Management Training (PMT) to support caregivers in addressing behavioral challenges.

 This program is designed for all mental health professionals, including therapists, psychologists, counselors, and researchers, interested in leveraging AI technologies to enhance mental health care and parenting interventions.